 Hemorrhage is the principal cause of preventable death due to injury.
 Contemporary damage-control resuscitation (DCR) is characterised by expedited hemorrhage control with simultaneous and empiric transfusion of blood and blood products in high ratios.
 Maintaining hemostatic potential through early administration of plasma and platelets in high volumes alongside transfusion of packed red blood cells (PRBCs) minimises dilutional coagulopathy and is associated with improved outcomes.
 However, the effects of platelet transfusions remain unclear, while the provision of platelet transfusions can be challenging.
-Platelet function is known to be reduced in Trauma-Induced Coagulopathy (TIC), 4,5 but the effects of platelet transfusion on coagulation during active bleeding are unknown.
+Platelet function is known to be reduced in Trauma-Induced Coagulopathy (TIC), but the effects of platelet transfusion on coagulation during active bleeding are unknown.
 This knowledge gap has been highlighted by several contemporary major hemorrhage guidelines.
-However, the effects of platelet transfusion on coagulation during active bleeding are unknown.

-Platelets promote coagulation primarily by adhering to the endothelium or subendothelium to form aggregates at sites of vascular injury, and by providing a phospholipid platform to support thrombin generation.8 Haemostasis is further amplified through the release of reactive mediators from platelet storage granules into the plasma space,9 including clotting factors and mediators of fibrinolysis.
-In particular, platelets contain a large pool of plasminogen activator inhibitor-1 (PAI-1)10 and alpha -2 antiplasmin (A2AP),11 which are hypothesised to represent an important mechanism through which platelets attenuate tissue plasminogen activator (tPA)-mediated fibrinolysis in vitro.^{12,13} Impaired platelet aggregation is common after severe injury and associated with increased mortality, although the mechanisms of this remain unknown.
-14-16 Attempts to support platelet function through transfusion of allogeneic platelets during major haemorrhage therefore seems logical, but to date no studies have evaluated how platelet transfusions affect hemostasis during bleeding in trauma patients.
+Platelets promote coagulation primarily by adhering to the endothelium or subendothelium to form aggregates at sites of vascular injury, and by providing a phospholipid platform to support thrombin generation.
+Haemostasis is further amplified through the release of reactive mediators from platelet storage granules into the plasma space, including clotting factors and mediators of fibrinolysis.
+In particular, platelets contain a large pool of plasminogen activator inhibitor-1 (PAI-1) and alpha -2 antiplasmin (A2AP), which are hypothesised to represent an important mechanism through which platelets attenuate tissue plasminogen activator (tPA)-mediated fibrinolysis in vitro.
+Impaired platelet aggregation is common after severe injury and associated with increased mortality, although the mechanisms of this remain unknown.14-16 Attempts to support platelet function through transfusion of allogeneic platelets during major haemorrhage therefore seems logical, but to date no studies have evaluated how platelet transfusions affect hemostasis during bleeding in trauma patients.